Quantum Pseudorandom Scramblers: Applications

 \subsection{Compact Quantum Encryption}

 Because $\prss$s map any initial state to a pseudorandom output state, we can readily employ them to encrypt quantum messages.
-We can in fact improve standard quantum encryption schemes on \emph{compactness}, which we discuss below.
+Furthermore, it turns out that $\prss$-based quantum encryption schemes offer improvements in terms of \emph{compactness}, a point we discuss below.

-We start by recalling the well-known Quantum One-Time Pad which is the quantum analogue of one-time pad and achieves perfect secrecy.
+We start by recalling the well-known Quantum One-Time Pad, which is the quantum analogue of one-time pad and achieves perfect secrecy.
 Given an $n$-qubit state $\ket{\psi}$, we sample a uniform $2n$-bit key $k = k_1 \| k_2$ with $k_1,k_2 \in\bit{n}$ and encrypt $\ket{\psi}$ by

 where $X$ and $Z$ are Pauli operators applied on each qubit of $\ket{\psi}$.